panostriantafyllidis/Rename_Extensions/README.md

 ### Important Notes

-- The script solely renames the file extension and does not convert file contents.
+- The script solely renames the file extensions.
 - Backup your files prior to batch processing to prevent irreversible changes.
 - The path format might vary based on your Bash environment (e.g., Git Bash, WSL, Cygwin).
 Adjust accordingly.